Summary & Goals

 References & Resources

-Coming soon to this page, a curated list of featured white papers, blog posts, presentations, case studies, webinars, and recorded interviews on the role of PLM-enabling technologies in addressing climate change.
-We invite you to send us examples you have come across in your own work or company.
+Here we have started creating a curated list of featured white papers, blog posts, presentations, case studies, webinars, and recorded interviews on the role of PLM-enabling technologies in addressing climate change.
+We invite you to send us examples you have come across in your own work, company, industry, or country to email@example.com.